Kovan Tax Law - Jason Kovan | Tax Attorney

 We represent individuals and businesses across the United States and U.S. taxpayers worldwide in IRS audits, tax debt, IRS collection letters, IRS penalty abatememnt, tax levy, IRS disputes, and other tax controversy matters.
 Expertise with complex cross-border U.S. tax matters.

-Our firm provides tax controversy representation for those real-world situations.
-As your IRS tax attorney, we help evaluate the issue, identify risks, protect your rights, and develop a response strategy based on the facts of your case.
+Our firm provides tax controversy representation for real-world situations.
+As your tax attorney, I help evaluate your IRS tax issue, identify risks, protect your rights, and develop an IRS response strategy based on the facts of your case.

 An IRS audit can feel overwhelming, especially when deadlines are short and the stakes are high.
-Our firm acts as your IRS audit attorney to help you respond carefully, protect your position, and manage communications with the IRS.
+Our firm acts as your Tax Attorney to help you respond carefully to an IRS inquiry and audit letter.
+Protect your position.
+Manage communications with the IRS.

 Many audit outcomes are affected by how the case is handled from the beginning.
 A rushed or incomplete response can create unnecessary risk.